-During the year South Port New Zealand Limited provided cold storage facilities and leased warehousing, land and wharf facilities to Sanford Bluff for \$620,000 (2019: \$484,000).
-Sanford Limited debtors balance at 30 June 2020 \$49,500 (2019: \$25,000).
+During the year South Port New Zealand Limited provided cold storage facilities and leased warehousing, land and wharf facilities to Sanford Bluff for \$665,000 (2020: \$620,000).
+Sanford Limited debtors balance at 30 June 2021 \$29,100 (2020: \$49,500).
 Mr T M Foggo, a Director of South Port New Zealand Limited acted in the capacity of consultant for Sanford Limited.
-All of these transactions were conducted on an arms length basis at market
+All of these transactions were conducted on an arms length basis at market rates.

 All balances owing by Sanford are due by the 20th of the month following invoice and all overdue invoices are subject to interest on arrears.
-During the year ended 30 June 2020 no amounts invoiced to Sanford were written off as bad debts or included in the doubtful debts provision at balance date (2019: Nil).
+During the year ended 30 June 2021 no amounts invoiced to Sanford were written off as bad debts or included in the doubtful debts provision at balance date (2020: Nil).

-In Environment Southland's role as agent for the Whakamana Te Waituna project, as at 30 June 2020 funds held on behalf of the project amounted to \$384,000 (2019: \$435,000).
-These amounts are recorded in the cash and deposits balance and are considered restricted cash on the basis that the funds are held in trust for the Whakamana Te Waituna project.
+In Environment Southland's role as agent for the Whakamana Te Waituna project, as at 30 June 2021 funds held on behalf of the project amounted to \$1,553,000 (2020: \$384,000).
+These amounts are recorded in the cash and deposits balance and are considered restricted cash on the basis that the funds are held in trust as a payable for the Whakamana Te Waituna project.